cert-manager/website/content/docs/troubleshooting/webhook.md

 ```

 To fix `<none>`, you will have to check whether the cert-manager-webhook
 deployment is healthy.
-The endpoints stays to `<none>` as long as
+The endpoints stays at `<none>` while the
-cert-manager-webhook isn't marked as "healthy".
+cert-manager-webhook isn't marked as `healthy`.

 ```sh
 kubectl get pod -n cert-manager -l app.kubernetes.io/name=webhook